World Languages: LOTE

 At CSULB, there are five Commission-approved subject-matter programs in Languages Other Than English: French, German, Italian, Latin, and Spanish.
-Nevertheless, candidates who wish to become credentialed in a language other than these five subjects may also demonstrate subject matter competence by passing the CSET Exams in Arabic, ASL, Japanese, Korean, Mandarin and Khmer and qualify for the credential program.
+Nevertheless, candidates who wish to become credentialed in a language other than these five subjects may also demonstrate subject matter competence by passing the CSET Exams in Arabic, ASL, Japanese, Korean, Mandarin, Vietnamese and Khmer and qualify for the credential program.

 For more information about the Single Subject Credential Program (overview, courses, credential requirements), please visit our SS website: SSCP

 CBEST: All California teachers must pass the CBEST.
 This is a basic skills exam consisting of Reading, Writing and Math.
 We encourage you to take and pass this before enrolling in our program.
 An added advantage to passing it prior to enrollment is that with the CBEST and a BA, you will qualify for substitute teaching in almost any district in Southern California.
 According to our program graduates, substitute teaching is the best way to prepare for successful student teaching.
 There are also other ways to fulfill the Basic Skillls Requirement.
 See link below for all options.

 CSET: If you have earned a BA in Spanish, French, Italian, German or Latin at CSULB, you will meet Calfifornia Subject Matter Competency via a CSET Waiver.
 If you do not have one of these BA degrees, it is likely that you will need to take the CSET exam in your language.
 Note that we can only provide waivers for students who graduate from our programs or for those who have equivalent coursework.
 Read more about these tests here: CSET